 In order to raise the profile of reading in our school, we have a fabulous team of KS2 reading buddies who have been coupled up with a child in a younger year group.
 They spend time listening to their allocated buddy, asking questions to aid comprehension and also help with decoding skills and working out the meaning of unfamiliar words.
 The buddies have been selected from our PP and more vulnerable groups to encourage a love of reading and to give them as many opportunities as possible.

 We have the privilege of having two libraries within school: one for EYFS/KS1 and one for KS2.
 Our EYFS/KS1 library has a varied collection of books sorted into baskets containing similar themes.
 We have baskets of books appealing to many different interests of our younger children and each child makes a weekly visit with their teachers to share some of our ‘Recommended Reads’ or new books.
 Our KS2 library is organised into fiction, non-fiction and poetry.
 The non-fiction section has been classified into topics whilst the fiction section has been sorted into genres so that children are able to choose from a wide range of literature, ensuring a varied reading diet.
 Our libraries are open at the end of each school day for our Ash Tree families to visit alongside their child and loan a book.

 Our reading curriculum is high quality, well thought out and is planned to demonstrate progression based on the best research.
-We measure the impact of our curriculum through the following methods: formative assessment of small groups during Book Talk and skills sessions; in-depth assessment records kept for each individual in school; assessment data being used to close gaps in understanding and skills for all learners.
+We measure the impact of our curriculum through the following methods: formative assessment of small groups during Reading lessons; in-depth assessment records kept for each individual in school; assessment data being used to close gaps in understanding and skills for all learners.